devwdougherty/personal-developer-wiki/Programming Languages & Frameworks/dotNet/ASP.NET MVC + Entity Framework CF/Book 3 - Programming (Controllers, Services, Repositories, Models, Views).md

 ```csthml
 @Html.EditorFor(model => model.ReplaceOrder, new { htmlAttributes = new { @id = "replace", onclick = "return false", style = "width:40%" } })
 ```

+# Q&A

+## When use the ViewModel?
+When the project have two or more Entities that interact each other.
+Example: Users that have roles.